giros-dit/yang-to-ngsi-ld/testbeds/netconf/docker/xml-parser-with-ngsi-ld-instantiator/ngsi-ld-models/docs/OutErrors.md

 # OutErrors

 For packet-oriented interfaces, the number of outbound packets that could not be transmitted because of errors.
 For character-oriented or fixed-length interfaces, the number of outbound transmission units that could not be transmitted because of errors.
 Discontinuities in the value of this counter can occur at re-initialization of the management system and at other times as indicated by the value of 'discontinuity-time'.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifOutErrors  YANG module: ietf-interfaces.yang

 ## Properties